Your Future Workforce

 Critical Thinking and Problem Solving: The student …

-Demonstrates the following critical-thinking and problem-solving skills: exercises sound reasoning and analytical thinking; uses quantitative reasoning, makes judgments and explains perspectives based on evidence and previous findings; uses technology to find and process information; uses knowledge, facts, and data to solve problems and applies system-thinking.
+Demonstrates the following critical-thinking and problem-solving skills: exercises sound reasoning and analytical thinking; uses quantitative reasoning, makes judgments, and explains perspectives based on evidence and previous findings; uses technology to find and process information; uses knowledge, facts, and data to solve problems and applies system-thinking.

 Collaboration and Teamwork: The student…